xyzvertex/EXCEL-TO-DB/README.txt

 Each sheet should contain data with the columns specified for each table in the script.
 Run the Script:

-Execute the script in a terminal: bash
-Copy code
-python script_name.py
 The script will check for the Excel file, create the tables (if they don’t already exist), and upload the data from each sheet to the corresponding table in the database.
 Script Details: